abaveja313/bsrp/README.md

-# Using the ADHD200 dataset to diagnose ADHD using gcForest
+# Randomized Searching algorithm to optimize gcForest for ADHD diagnosis
 This is the code to accompany the paper "Machine Learning Alternatives for ADHD Diagnosis using fMRI volumes and phenotypic information" by Amrit Baveja in 2018